ruthtech/ruthlee/README.md

 This is Ruth Lee's portfolio.

 ## Getting Started
 All of the files can be loaded with your browser.
-Follow the instructions in "Installing".

 ### Prerequisites
 A browser.
 Chrome was used for testing.